miguel-negrao/WFS-BEA7-Scripts/WFS BEA7 README.txt

 2 - Turn off the Mac Pro as usual.

 Mixer - WFS interfacing:
+		0. make sure that mixer & pro tools word clock is set to external.

 	Mixer -> WFS

 		Live inputs from the mixer can routed to WFS system and spatialized:
 	     1 - Select the "wfs" setting in the mixer library.
-		1 - To send a channel of the mixer to the WFS system, select the channel in the mixer (select button) and choose one output bus from 9 to 16.
+		1 - To send a channel of the mixer to the WFS system, select the channel in the mixer (select button) and choose one output bus from 9 to 16 (ADAT OUT 1-8).
 The bus buttons are below the usual 8 genelec output assign buttons in the area named "OUTPUT ASSING".
 		2 - In WFSCollider create a new UChain with units wfsServerIn and a wfs panner.
 		3 - In the wfsServerIn unit select the correct bus in the number box.
 The mixer bus outputs 9 to 16 are mapped to wfs input busses 64 to 71.

 	WFS -> Mixer
 		The 8 genelec speakers + subwoofer can be used together with the wfs white panels to get more even frequency response.
 		1 - Select the "wfs" setting in the mixer library.
-		2 - The signals from the wfs to the 8 genelec speakers are mapped to channels 41 to 48.
+		2 - The signals from the wfs to the 8 genelec speakers are mapped to channels 41 to 48 (ADAT IN 1-8).
 These faders should be already up at a standard level.
 		3 - Use the big volume knob to have more or less contribution from the genelec speakers.
 Eventually a default level should be determined.
 		4 - The 8 channels coming from the WFS are being summed and sent to the subwoofer.
 To control the subwoofer level use the Auxiliar 1 master fader.